taw00/manuscript-css/README.md

   5. Change that name to `manuscript-css` if you like.
   6. `cd manuscript-css'

 And if you own a webserver somewhere.
-Stick this repo in your /pub/ directory so you can import over the web.
+Stick this repo in your `/pub/` directory so you can import it over the web.

 ## Process summary - Step 1 - copy the template